We use cookies to offer you a better experience and analyse site traffic.

 Employment Law

 Jamie accepts instructions in all areas of employment law.
-He has acted in several multi-day trials, substantive preliminary hearings and complex case management cases dealing with a range of employment law issues.
-These include:
+He has experience in hearings covering a complete range of employment matters, including but not limited to:

 • Discrimination